internetstandards/Internet.nl/documentation/Operational Changes.md

 Python dependencies are now managed with [pip-tools](https://github.com/jazzband/pip-tools/).

 Dive into pip-tools and the pip-tools commands in the makefile to figure out how to upgrade dependencies.
-Note that, the manual dependecies above (unbound etc) need to be re-installed after running pip-sync.
+Note that, the manual dependencies above (unbound ...) need to be re-installed after running pip-sync.
 This has not yet been automated away due to time constraints.

 The requirements.txt is now a product of pip-tools, and the high-level requirements are maintained in requirements.in.